matthiasbeyer/enterprise-rust-template/README.md

 <details>
 <summary>
-    Github Pages
+    GitHub Pages
 </summary>

-Github Pages are used for
+GitHub Pages are used for

 - [ ] Code documentation
 - [ ] website (using zola)